kubrickfr/avsc-wiki/Advanced-usage.md

 Any such implementation can then be used in place of the default `LongType` to provide full 64 bit support when decoding and encoding binary data from any schema.
-To do so, add it to the type `registry` using the `long` key:
+To do so, override the default type used for `long`s by adding your implementation to the `registry`:

 ```javascript
 // Our schema here is very simple, but this would work for arbitrarily complex